OpenPTV/postptv/doc/index.rst

 similarly to the frames iteration, returns two :class:`~flowtracks.trajectory.Frame` objects.

-The ``flowtracks.analysis`` module provides a function for applying analyser classes sequentially to segments iterated over, and generetes a properly sized HDF5 file in the format of the input file.
+The :mod:`flowtracks.analysis` module provides a function for applying analyser classes sequentially to segments iterated over, and generetes a properly sized HDF5 file in the format of the input file.